toptensoftware/mk.js/readme.md

 ### Conditional Rules

-A rule can be conditionally included by specifying a `condition` property.
+A rule can be conditionally included by specifying an `enabled` property.

 This example picks one rule depending on the output file type